cirosantilli/linux-cheat/index.md

     Some distros like Ubuntu's Live CD already mount all possible systems, so you might not need to mount it.

-    If that is the case, you can check where you partitio is mounted with `sudo mount -l`, and then looking into partitions that have the correct type and listing the files inside candidates to make sure that it is the correct partition.
+    If that is the case, you can check where you partition is mounted with `sudo mount -l`, and then looking into partitions that have the correct type and listing the files inside candidates to make sure that it is the correct partition.